 An important feature of IMAT will be tomography-driven diffraction .
 Residual stresses inside engineering-sized samples can be more effectively analysed if the diffraction scans are guided by radiographic data.
 Diffraction analysis may be indispensable for a quantitative analysis and physical interpretation of the attenuation features observed in energy-dependent radiography data.

 The instrument will be built in several stages.
 In the first instance, there will be two imaging cameras available: a gated CCD camera and a time-of-flight capable high-resolution pixel detector.
-The CCD camera system is being developed in collaboration with the Italian CNR research council by the group of F. Aliotta, Messina.
+The CCD camera system is being developed in collaboration with the Italian Research Council (CNR) by the group of F. Aliotta, IPCF-CNR, Messina.
 A time-of-flight imaging system taking full advantage of the pulsed source will use a detector based on microchannel plates developed by a group led by A. Tremsin at the Space Science Department, Berkeley, USA.
 Two large pixellated diffraction detectors at 90 degree scattering angles will be installed for diffraction analysis.

 Further diffraction detectors at forward and backscattering angles will be installed in subsequent upgrade stages enabling in-situ texture studies in combination with phase, strain, and imaging analyses at non-ambient sample conditions.